yungshenglu/TODO/README.md

-# Vue TODO!
+# TODO!

-This repository is my practice to implement a simple TODO-list in Vue/Vuex.
-For now, we have a Beta version (v1.0) that enables users to add, remove, edit, and check your items in the TODO-list.
+This repository is my practice to implement a simple TODO-list in Vue/Vuex with TypeScript.
+For now, we have a beta version (v1.0) that enables users to add, remove, edit, and check your items in the TODO-list.
 Besides, we also provide a very simple classification for the status of each item (i.e, todo, done)

 ![](src/assets/TODO!-demo.png)